manifoldmarkets/manifold/docs/docs/faq.md

 [![Explainer video](https://ruittinten.nl/wp-content/uploads/youtube-placeholder.png)](https://youtu.be/xA27x7GRMZQ)

-### Can prediction questions work without real money?
+### Can prediction markets work without real money?

 Yes!
 You can track Manifold's predictive track record in real time from our [platform calibration page](https://manifold.markets/calibration).

-Beside our own platform, there is substantial evidence that play-money prediction questions provide real forecasting power.
-Examples include [sports betting](http://www.electronicquestions.org/fileadmin/user_upload/doc/Issues/Volume_16/Issue_01/V16I1_Statistical_Tests_of_Real-Money_versus_Play-Money_Prediction_Questions.pdf) and internal prediction questions at firms like [Google](https://www.networkworld.com/article/2284098/google-bets-on-value-of-prediction-questions.html).
+Beside our own platform, there is substantial evidence that play-money prediction markets provide real forecasting power.
+Examples include [sports betting](http://www.electronicquestions.org/fileadmin/user_upload/doc/Issues/Volume_16/Issue_01/V16I1_Statistical_Tests_of_Real-Money_versus_Play-Money_Prediction_Questions.pdf) and internal prediction markets at firms like [Google](https://www.networkworld.com/article/2284098/google-bets-on-value-of-prediction-questions.html).

 Traders in a play-money environments are competing for the social prestige and sense of progression that come from predicting and trading well.